The War was over and things could start to return to normal.

 The club was solely track, there being no field equipment or facilitiy for field events.
 The only equipment available was two bench seats.

 The trainer, or coach, was a man whose name is believed to be Nissell, who ran middle distance for Austria and competed in the 1936 Berlin Olympics relay.
+(Note: this bit of information is questionable as Austria didn't have a 4x400yd relay team at the 1936 Olympics, and had no-one by the name of Nissell in their team).
 He is remembered as being incredibly fit, and when you had completed your lap you would be met with a yell of "Pick up my stride" (which was very long for someone not too tall) and he would take you off for another half lap or so.

 The membership was quite small although with the enthusiasm and total committment of both the secretary and trainer, the club did very well.
 The sport was male dominated, although the relatively few lady members were also very keen and had some success.
 The club had no truly long distance runners, and no real strength in the short sprints, except for one Ken Daniell.